phphaus/bedrock/README.md

 ```
 ├── Capfile
 ├── composer.json
+├── build
+├── resources
-├── config
+│    ├── config
-│   ├── application.php
+│    │   ├── application.php
-│   ├── deploy
+│    │   ├── deploy
-│   │   ├── staging.rb
+│    │   │   ├── staging.rb
-│   │   └── production.rb
+│    │   │   └── production.rb
-│   ├── deploy.rb
+│    │   ├── deploy.rb
-│   ├── environments
+│    │   ├── environments
-│   │   ├── development.php
+│    │   │   ├── development.php
-│   │   ├── staging.php
+│    │   │   ├── staging.php
-│   │   └── production.php
+│    │   │   └── production.php
-│   └── application.php
+│    │   └── application.php
+│    └── public
+│        ├── app
+│        │   ├── mu-plugins
+│        │   ├── plugins
+│        │   └── themes
+│        ├── wp-config.php
+│        ├── index.php
+│        └── wp
+├── src
+├── test
+├── vendor
 ├── Gemfile
-├── vendor
-└── web
-    ├── app
-    │   ├── mu-plugins
-    │   ├── plugins
-    │   └── themes
-    ├── wp-config.php
-    ├── index.php
-    └── wp
 ```

 The organization of Bedrock is similar to putting WordPress in its own subdirectory but with some improvements.

-* In order not to expose sensitive files in the webroot, Bedrock moves what's required into a `web/` directory including the vendor'd `wp/` source, and the `wp-content` source.
+* In order not to expose sensitive files in the webroot, Bedrock moves what's required into a `resources/public/` directory including the vendor'd `wp/` source, and the `wp-content` source.
 * `wp-content` (or maybe just `content`) has been named `app` to better reflect its contents.
 It contains application code and not just "static content".
 It also matches up with other frameworks such as Symfony and Rails.
-* `wp-config.php` remains in the `web/` because it's required by WP, but it only acts as a loader.
-The actual configuration files have been moved to `config/` for better separation.
+* `wp-config.php` remains in the `resources/public/` because it's required by WP, but it only acts as a loader.
+The actual configuration files have been moved to `resources/config/` for better separation.
-* Capistrano configs are also located in `config/` to make it consistent.
+* Capistrano configs are also located in `resources/config/` to make it consistent.
 * `vendor/` is where the Composer managed dependencies are installed to.
 * `wp/` is where the WordPress core lives.
 It's also managed by Composer but can't be put under `vendor` due to WP limitations.

 ### Configuration Files

-The root `web/wp-config.php` is required by WordPress and is only used to load the other main configs.
+The root `resources/public/wp-config.php` is required by WordPress and is only used to load the other main configs.
 Nothing else should be added to it.

-`config/application.php` is the main config file that contains what `wp-config.php` usually would.
+`resources/config/application.php` is the main config file that contains what `wp-config.php` usually would.
 Base options should be set in there.

-For environment specific configuration, use the files under `config/environments`.
+For environment specific configuration, use the files under `resources/config/environments`.
 By default there's is `development`, `staging`, and `production` but these can be whatever you require.

 The environment configs are required **before** the main `application` config so anything in an environment config takes precedence over `application`.